axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

 ---

 <div style="display:none;">
  <p>You have a great idea, but no capital.
-And your friends are too busy to help you.</p>
+And your friends love you, but are too busy to help you.</p>
 </div>

 <h1>Good News, Bad News</h1>